PhD project: Topologically Active Polymers (Experimental and/or Computational)

 General aim of the projects:

 Inspired by how DNA is organised inside our cells, in this project the student will investigate new types of soft materials and complex fluids that are made by polymers which change topology in time.
-While most of the polymer-based materials that we use every day such as creams, gels and plastics are made by polymers which do not change their architecture or topology (or do so randomly), the DNA inside our cells is constantly precisely mechanically and topologically manipulated by sophisticated proteins.
-The aim of the group is to design and study systems of entangled polymers which can undergo topological operations that are inspired by those performed by proteins in the cells.
+While most of the polymer-based materials that we use every day such as creams, gels and plastics are made by polymers which do not change their architecture or topology (or do so randomly), the DNA inside our cells is precisely mechanically and topologically manipulated by sophisticated proteins.
+The aim is to design and study systems of polymers which can undergo topological operations that are inspired by those performed by proteins in the cells.
 The grand goal of this investigation is to create new "topologically active" soft materials which may be patented or find applications in bio- and nano-technology such as drug delivery or cellular scaffolds.

 The project supervisor welcomes informal enquiries about this project.